UrbanMachine/colcon-poetry-ros/README.md

 for Colcon's built-in `setup.cfg` based Python support and the Python-related bits in [colcon-ros][colcon-ros].

-We use this extension with Foxy and Humble, but other versions should work as well.
+We use this extension with Humble, but other versions should work as well.
 Please create an issue if you see problems!

 [colcon-core]: https://github.com/colcon/colcon-core
 [poetry]: https://python-poetry.org/